Published: 1 October 2024

 It's ironic that it was me who started the group.
 I don’t have a political bone in my body.
 I love shadows, Eros, poetry.
 I’d struggle to climb barricades in my high heels.
 But the deafening silence, at best, from my usually socially conscious peers about the worst massacre of Jews since the Holocaust, and apologism for it at worst, altered me irrevocably.
 As did the covert and overt antisemitism my Jewish peers and I began experiencing in our professional milieus – arts organisations, festivals, universities.
 I had to do something, otherwise I feared I’d sink into depression.
 So, along with Noe Harsel and several other Jewish artists, I organised an open letter urging our peers to call out the escalating antisemitism.
 This led to the establishment of the WhatsApp group – for mutual support and self-preservation.

-It turns out our chat transcript was leaked by a former member, Natasha Frost, a New York Times reporter, to so-called anti-Zionist activists.
+It turns out our chat transcript was leaked by a former member, Natasha Frost, a New York Times reporter, and found its way to so-called anti-Zionist activists.
 Some of these were openly antisemitic Hamas-supporters.
 Lists of Jews, hit lists, were circulated online with the encouragement to harass and cancel us in every way.
 Primarily, because we are Zionists.
 Sadly, many in the arts and academy bought into this.

 The language of othering and vilification based on false information, were disturbingly familiar.
 My Soviet childhood was knocking on my door.